-- The problem being addressed and how it meets the challenge brief? - A brief description of the proposed solution. - The entry point and expected outcomes of the project. - A narrative on the main mechanism among those selected from the multiple-choice section above to improve diagnostic capacity/efficiency. - How the innovation will facilitate earlier diagnosis (stage 1 and 2) (challenge 1 only).
+- The problem being addressed and how it meets the challenge brief? - A brief description of the proposed solution. - The entry point and expected outcomes of the project. - The main mechanism your innovation uses to bring more people into the system. - How the innovation will facilitate earlier diagnosis (cancer stage 1 and 2).